 4. Take it a Day at a Time and Be Ready

 Lastly, you need to know it’s okay to have bad days.
-It’s okay to take a couple days after a tonic clonic seizure to recover.
+It’s okay to take a couple of days after a tonic-clonic seizure to recover.
 It’s okay to be grouchy some of the time.
 It’s okay to still try and live your life, but also be ready.

-Also be prepared for some of the more scary medical options out there.
+Also, be prepared for some of the scarier medical options out there.
 Be prepared to have a few tests run.
 Don’t be afraid to ask about surgical options or even dietary options.
-Medication isn’t right for everyone and there options out there.
-They may seem scary, but if at the end of the day your seizures improve or you find control isn’t it worth it?
+Medication isn’t right for everyone and there are options out there.
+They may seem scary, but if at the end of the day if your seizures improve or you find control isn’t it worth it?